nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 The `test` script was not recognized by any Nx plugin, so it was left as is.

-The `includedScripts` array tells Nx to run the `test` script whenever you run `nx test`.
-This allows you to run all tasks with the same Nx syntax.
+The `includedScripts` array allows you to specify `package.json` scripts that can be run with the `nx build` syntax.

 ## Inferred Tasks